 - All requests for extended leave from school (three days or more) must be addressed in writing to the Principal in advance.
-Emailed requests should be sent to principal@gc.ac.nz. - Students are required to be punctual at school and must attend Assembly from 8:45am on Tuesday, Form Class from 8:45am on Monday, Thursday, and Friday, and Period 1 at 9am on Wednesday. - In case of absence, parents must notify the school by telephone, 09 441 9773 or by email absences@gc.ac.nz on the morning of the absence.
+Emailed requests should be sent to principal@gc.ac.nz. - Students are required to be punctual at school. - In case of absence, parents must notify the school by telephone, 09 441 9773 or by email absences@gc.ac.nz on the morning of the absence.
 Students are to bring a note confirming the reason for their absence on the day they return to school.
 This should be given to their Form Teacher.
 The Attendance Officer may accept emails from a parents' work email address; however, notification from a home email address will still require a signed note. - Trips to the airport, birthday celebrations, driving tests/licences, and interviews for part-time jobs are not justified or acceptable reasons for being absent from school. - Students who are late to school must obtain a pass from the Student Wellbeing Centre in order to be admitted to class.